 Think of your emergency fund as a safety net.
 Saving first allows you to get in the mind-set of being in control of your money.
 It forces you to make a change.
 Saving money can actually become addicting once you see you can do it!

 We don’t know when a storm will come our way, but we know rainy days do come eventually.
 Your air conditioner breaks in the middle of July.
 Your car has a busted transmission.
 Your kid breaks their arm at baseball practice.
 Surprises like these are a part of life.
 But if you have $1,000 in an emergency fund, you won’t have to go deeper into debt when the inevitable comes your way.

 Jump-Start Your Savings Fund

 If you’re serious about getting out of debt, work as hard as you can to put away $1,000 quickly.
 Here are a few ideas!

-Purge the house.
 Sell the mysterious items in the attic and the clothing you didn’t even know was lurking in your closet.
 Get rid of the high-priced jewelry you bought to keep up with the Joneses.
 Sell the boat.
 Sell the car.
 Look for social groups or websites like VarageSale and Craigslist to sell everything you’re not using.
-After all, one man’s trash is another man’s treasure.
+After all, one person’s trash is another person’s treasure.

 You May Also Like